NemoursResearch/N3C/docs/about.md

 Data is from individuals who were tested for the coronavirus or who had related symptoms.

-Visit the [N3C Cohort Exploration Page](https://covid.cd2h.org/dashboard/){:target="_blank"} to start exploring some publicly available cohort data from the Enclave.
+Visit the [N3C Cohort Exploration Page](https://covid.cd2h.org/dashboard/){:target="_blank"} and the [N3C Data Discovery Engine](https://discovery.biothings.io/dataset?guide=/guide/n3c/dataset){:target="_blank"} to start exploring some publicly available cohort datasets from the Enclave.

 ## Tools